Updated 2026medium-breed guide

 Obesity:

 Weight management affects every product category.
-Keep your Basset Hound at a healthy weight through proper nutrition and activity, and choose products that encourage movement rather than sedentary behavior.
+Keep your Basset Hound at a healthy weight through proper nutrition and activity, and choose products that encourage movement.

 Back Problems:

 Back-sensitive breeds need products that minimize spinal stress.
-Avoid anything that requires jumping, twisting, or being lifted in ways that could strain the back.
+Avoid anything requiring jumping, twisting, or awkward lifting.

 What to Look For: A Basset Hound Buyer's Checklist

-When comparing dog training treats for your Basset Hound, these are the factors we weigh most heavily -- in order of importance for this breed:
+When I'm comparing dog training treats for a Basset Hound, these are the factors I weigh most heavily -- ranked by importance for this breed:

 1